BzTree/Capstone-Project-3/README.md

 - The models per attempt are compared, and the best model is explained, its limitations put down and its benefits visualized.
 - There are recommendations on future iterations of the model as well as the business if they used the current model as is.

+Note: the .ipynb was first built in Google Colab and then only the markdowns were edited in VSCode, though it has also been tested in the latter.

 This project also has a video presentation found in the link below.

 The file (in Google Colab) and presentation (both the file and video presentation) is also available in this Google Drive: https://drive.google.com/drive/folders/1WWJopsnzgc1w2hw821fv60TyqFBB6ViD?usp=sharing